Mankatha: Plot

 Later, all of them celebrate the turn of events at Mahat's bar, but Sumanth is identified at the party by Faizal and is later caught by him.
 Sumanth is cornered by Chettiyar, who orders Faizal to kill him for his treachery, but is rescued in time by Ganesh and Vinayak, and the trio escape from the hideout, taking Chettiyar hostage.
 While driving back to the godown, Vinayak finds Sanjana on the way and brutally shoves Chettiyar out of the vehicle in front of her.
-Sanjana engulfs in grief when she learns of Vinayak's true intentions.
+Sanjana is engulfed in grief when she learns of Vinayak's true intentions.
 Upon reaching the godown, they discover that Mahat and Prem had escaped with the cash and are accompanied by Sona.
-The three are then confronted by Faizal and Chettiyar's men, but manage to evade them and get on the run.
-Sumanth later turns against Vinayak when he discovers that his wife had been kidnapped by Chettiyar.
+The three men are confronted by Faizal and Chettiyar's men, but manage to evade them and escape.
+Later, Sumanth turns against Vinayak after he discovers that his wife had been kidnapped by Chettiyar.

-After a brief scuffle, Sumanth runs into Prithvi, who takes him to custody and rescues his wife on the condition that he turns approver and divulge everything.
-He is killed when Prithvi's wife Sabitha is kidnapped and threatened by Vinayak.
-Vinayak learns of Mahat and Prem's whereabouts through Ganesh, and along with him, starts pursuing them.
+After a brief scuffle, Sumanth runs into Prithvi, who takes him into custody and rescues his wife on the condition that he turns approver and reveal everything.
+However, Sumanth is killed when Prithvi's wife Sabitha is kidnapped and threatened by Vinayak.
+Vinayak learns about Mahat and Prem's whereabouts through Ganesh, and along with him, starts pursuing them.
 Prithvi and the others follow suit, and all of them are holed up in a highway resort with the money.
-A sequence of events lead to the murders of the gang members one by one — Mahat is killed by Sona, who gets killed by Vinayak and Prem gets killed by Prithvi — with Ganesh and Vinayak remaining alive.
+A sequence of events leads to the murders of the gang members one by one — Mahat is killed by Sona, who gets killed by Vinayak and Prem gets killed by Prithvi — with Ganesh and Vinayak remaining alive.
 A final fight ensues between Vinayak and Prithvi.
-At the final moment of the fight, Praveen throws a gun at Prithvi, who shoots Vinayak, and a huge explosion rocks the shack, seemingly ending the fight.
+At the final moment, Praveen throws a gun at Prithvi, who shoots Vinayak and a huge explosion rocks the shack, seemingly ending the fight.